qjon/smart-home-server/server/README.md

 ## Change Log

+### v3.2.0

+- change database schema, add fields isDev (dev entity), dewPoint, pressure
+- change API: return dewPoint and pressure
+- change list API: now by default return all entities that are not marked as isDev, if you want to get all WS entities, you need add query param "dev" equal "true"

 ### v3.1.0

 - email notification will be send when Weather Station device not send proper data for one hour